Reveng-ist/minecraft-rebalanced/README.md

  -  4x Iron Block
  -  4x Iron Bars
  -  1x Eye of Ender
- -   No Spawn Eggs currently craftable.
+ -   No Spawn Eggs are currently craftable.

-Any and all comments are appreciated, because they may help improve the datapack
+Any and all comments are appreciated, because they may help improve the datapack.